agravityio/agravity-public-csharp/docs/PublicSharingManagementApi.md

             var apiInstance = new PublicSharingManagementApi(config);
             var id = "id_example";  // string | The ID of the shared collection.
             var ayPassword = "ayPassword_example";  // string | If shared collection has a password, this header is mandatory.
-Otherwise StatusCode 403 (Forbidden) is returned. (optional) var sharedCollectionZipRequest = new SharedCollectionZipRequest(); // SharedCollectionZipRequest | The allowed formats are the input which could be optionally added. (optional)
+Otherwise StatusCode 403 (Forbidden) is returned. (optional) var downloadZipRequest = new DownloadZipRequest(); // DownloadZipRequest | The request of which assets or download formats should be used.. (optional)

             try
             {
-                SharedCollectionZipRequest result = apiInstance.HttpSharedCollectionsRequestZipById(id, ayPassword, sharedCollectionZipRequest);
+                DownloadZipRequest result = apiInstance.HttpSharedCollectionsRequestZipById(id, ayPassword, downloadZipRequest);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)